Sneha-Kumari02/minimal/index.md

 There should be whitespace between paragraphs.
 We recommend including a README, or a file with information about your project.

-# Project 1
+# Promising Apps on Google Play Store

 Identifying promising apps on Google play

-## Project 2
+## Fraud Detection

-Fraud Detection in any banking domain
+Identifying ways for Fraud Detection in banking domain

 ### Header 3